oclunny/wayland-autoclicker/README.md

 ## Bind it to a hotkey

 ### KDE Plasma
-1. **System Settings → Shortcuts → Custom Shortcuts**
+1. **System Settings → Shortcuts → Add New → Command or Script**
-2. Right-click → **New → Global Shortcut → Command/URL**
+2. Set the command to: `~/.local/bin/autoclicker.sh`
-3. Set the command to: `~/.local/bin/autoclicker.sh`
+3. Set the name to: autoclicker or add any name you like and hit Add
-4. Set the trigger to a free key — avoid bare modifier keys like `Alt` alone, they don't register reliably as a standalone trigger.
+4. Set the trigger to a free key avoid bare modifier keys like `Alt` alone, they don't register reliably as a standalone trigger.
 A free function key like `F8` works well.

 ### GNOME
 **Settings → Keyboard → Keyboard Shortcuts → Custom Shortcuts → Add**, point it at `~/.local/bin/autoclicker.sh`, set your key.